Mohammadbinshahid/Credit_Risk_Analysis/README.md

 ## Summary

-Overall the 2 Ensemble performed way better than the Oversampling/Undersampling/Combination algorithms.
+Overall the 2 Ensemble performed better than the Oversampling/Undersampling/Combination algorithms.
 The worst performance was from Cluster Cenroids with a balanced accuracy score of 0.51.
 The best performance was from Easy Ensemble AdaBoost Classifier with a score of 0.925.

 Low Risk precision score was the same accross all i.e. 100%